The Ultimate Tonga Scuba Diving Guide

 When to See Whales in Tonga

 Let’s be honest, many divers choose Tonga for the chance to see humpback whales.
 They migrate from Antarctica each year, arriving in Tonga between June and July in order to mate and calve.
-They then leave Tonga back for Antarctic waters around October and November, depending on the island group.
+They then leave Tonga back for Antarctic waters around October and November, depending on the island group, as explained in When is the Whale Season in Tonga.

 Can You Scuba Dive with Humpback Whales?

-No, you don’t typically scuba dive with whales in Tonga but there are dedicated whale snorkelling tours available.
-Learn more about snorkelling with whales in our The Guide to Whale Swimming in Tonga.
+No, you don’t typically scuba dive with whales in Tonga, as it can be difficult for divers to keep up with whales.
+Nevertheless, the magic of scuba diving during the whale season is the whale songs which provide an unforgettable soundtrack to your dive!
+What’s more, there are dedicated whale snorkelling and freediving tours which are more suitable for swimming with whales than scuba diving.
+Learn more about snorkelling with whales in The Guide to Whale Swimming in Tonga.

 The Best Places to Dive in Tonga

 Tonga is a nation of 170 islands, where the waters just about anywhere reveal amazing dive sites.
-For visitors, however, the best places to dive is where some of these vibrant dive sites also have proximity to scuba diving operators and rentals, as well as accommodation – ensuring an effortless dive holiday.
+For visitors, however, the best places to dive are where some of these vibrant dive sites also have proximity to scuba diving operators and rentals, as well as accommodations – ensuring an effortless dive holiday.

 Scuba Diving in Vava’u